 Step 2: File a Trade Name Certificate

 To register a specific business name in Rhode Island, you must obtain a Trade Name Certificate from your local City or Town Clerk’s office.
-Most Clerk’s offices have this form on their websites or available at their physical location.
+Most Clerk’s offices have this form on their websites.

 It’s useful to note that registering your assumed name in Rhode Island doesn’t prevent others from using the same name.
 If you want exclusive rights to your chosen name, consider applying for a trademark through the U.S. Patent & Trademark Office (USPTO).